I tried running NVIDIA VSS 3.2.0 GA on DGX Spark

 esac

-It reads the GPU name from nvidia-smi, auto-detects DGX-SPARK, and writes HARDWARE_PROFILE=DGX-SPARK to generated.env.
+It auto-detects DGX-SPARK from the GPU name in nvidia-smi and writes HARDWARE_PROFILE=DGX-SPARK to generated.env.
 This means a DGX Spark with a GB10 will automatically land on the correct profile without any explicit configuration.

-Also worth noting: HAProxy acts as the API Gateway on port 7777, and there's no separate vss-api-gateway image.
-In the 3.X series, it seems HAProxy has settled into the role of both ingress and API Gateway.
+Incidentally, the design has HAProxy acting as an API Gateway on port 7777, and there's no separate vss-api-gateway image to be found.
+My impression is that in the 3.X series, HAProxy has settled into the role of both ingress and API Gateway.

-From here, I'll organize what becomes visible when launching the base profile on DGX Spark, covering three areas: LLM, Alert, and startup time.
+From here, I'll organize what becomes visible when bringing up the base profile on a DGX Spark, covering three topics: LLM, Alert, and startup time.

-When I ran docker inspect on the LLM container while the base profile was running, what was running was not a NIM but a plain vLLM container.
+When I used docker inspect to look inside the LLM container while the base profile was running, it turned out to be a plain vLLM container rather than a NIM.

 $ docker inspect nvidia-nemotron-nano-9b-v2-fp8 --format '{{.Config.Image}}'